 Because vitamin D is fat-soluble, those on extremely low-fat diets may also be slightly more at risk.
 Other conditions which may cause deficiency include cystic fibrosis, Crohn’s disease, IBS (irritable bowel syndrome), and celiac disease, which may interfere with the intestine’s ability to absorb fat and as a result disrupt vitamin D absorption.

 7. Iron – TIBC (Total Iron Binding Capacity) Test

 While there are many options for vegans to get all the iron they need from dark leafy greens, legumes, and nuts, there could be situations in which having this medical screening can be a good idea.

 Heavy physical activities like long-distance running can deplete iron levels as can heavy menstruation in women.
-People who are prone to depression, fatigue or women of childbearing age should also find useful having their iron levels checked.
+People who are prone to depression, fatigue, or women of childbearing age should also find it useful to have their iron levels checked.

 8. Ferritin Test

 While the TIBC tests for iron levels in the blood, the ferritin test helps assess how good the iron stores in your body.
 When an iron deficiency is suspected, this test is often used in combination with the TIBC test to evaluate the severity of the deficiency.

 9. Omega-3 Index Test